Academic Enrichment Programs

 In addition to the array of core classes, many enrichment programs and courses are offered at all of Federal Way’s comprehensive high schools and on a more limited basis in its alternative programs.
 Those include:

-For students with a specific area of interest, high school clubs can enhance their exploration of the subject and greatly enrich the school experience.
+For students with a specific area of interest, high school clubs can enhance their exploration of a subject and greatly enrich the school experience.
 Clubs include Art, Math, Science, Chess, Drama, Poetry, Cycling, ethnic clubs, ‘gaming’, Key Club, National Honor Society and CTE-related clubs such as DECA, FCCLA, SkillsUSA, TSA, Horticulture Club and FBLA.

 In general, all comprehensive high schools also offer band/orchestra, choral/music, debate, one or more foreign languages, technology labs, and school newspapers.